 Toenail fungus is often a chronic problem.
 Once you develop toenail fungus on one nail, it easily spreads to other nails due to direct contact between the skin of the toes and nails.
 It can also spread via nail files and clippers, so it’s essential to use separate clippers and nail files on infected nails.

-Many people who develop nail fungus get it from contaminated pedicure equipment, including files, clippers and other equipments.
-In fact, nail fungus can spread among a nail salon’s clients if they re-use files and other equipment, without disinfecting properly.
+Many people who develop nail fungus get it from contaminated pedicure equipments.
+In fact, nail fungus can spread among a nail salon’s clients if they re-use files, clippers and other equipment, without disinfecting properly.

 Individuals who have reduced circulation in the arms and legs – like diabetics and the elderly – are more prone to developing nail fungus.